tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 ## Line continuation

-A LiveCode builder statement or declaration can be continued onto multiple lines of code by placing the line continuation character `\` at the end each line.
+A builder statement or declaration can be continued onto multiple lines of code by placing the line continuation character `\` at the end each line.